 For 2015/16 the arrangements were again reviewed but no further changes were introduced.

-The Committee is requested to consider the suitability of the existing Council Tax discounts regime and the Council Tax Premium and to recommend any changes to these arrangements in respect of 2016/17 for consideration by the Council at the meeting of 14th December 2015.
+Council is requested to consider the suitability of the existing Council Tax discounts regime and the Council Tax Premium and to determine any changes to these arrangements in respect of 2016/17.

 RECOMMENDATION